7 most popular privacy coins

 5 – NavCoin

-NavCoin is a open source blockchain with a privacy coins.
+NavCoin is an open-source blockchain with a privacy cryptocurrency.
 It also has a very strong community focus.

 What makes Nav interesting is three-folded.
 Being a privacy coin is one, the other two is that it is really fast to send and cheap.